Current students (jump to past students or MSc interns)

-Arbuscular mycorrhizal fungi (AMF) form a symbiosis with nearly 80% of plant species in a win-win partnership; they are sometimes used as living fertilizers in agricultural systems because of their effects on plant growth and nutrition.
-By modifying the physiology and chemistry of plants, the fungus can indirectly influence higher trophic levels, in particular the performance of phytophagous insects and their natural enemies (parasitoids and predators), pollinating insects, and more generally the composition of the insect community in ecosystems.
-Elisée’s PhD project is to measure the effects on insect diversity in an agricultural system inoculated with AMF.
-He will (i) make an inventory of insects on carrot and soybean inoculated with AMF in the field; (ii) evaluate the effects of AMF on the soybean aphid, Aphis glycines Matsumura and (iii) assess the impact of AMF on ants and aphids mutualism through the quality of honeydew.
+Arbuscular mycorrhizal fungi and rhizobium bacteria form symbioses with nearly 80% of plant species in a win-win partnership; they are sometimes used as living fertilizers in agricultural systems because of their effects on plant growth and nutrition.
+By modifying the physiology and chemistry of plants, the fungus can indirectly influence higher trophic levels, in particular the performance of phytophagous insects and their natural enemies (parasitoids and predators), pollinating insects, and more generally the composition of the insect community in ecosystems. Élisée’s PhD project sought to measure the effects of inoculations of soybean root-associated microorganisms on herbivore and predator and parasite populations and on the insect community as a whole.
+He (i) made an inventory of insects in fields of soybean inoculated with microorganisms; (ii) he evaluated the effects of microorganisms on the soybean aphid, Aphis glycines Matsumura; (iii) he assessed the impact of the same soybean root-associated microorganisms predators and parasitoids of the soybean aphid.

 Adwa ABDOU ALI